bentomhall/nih-system/homebrewery/world/player-options.md

 ## Inventor
 Inventors are adventurers whose talents bend toward the clockwork, toward arcane technology (aethertech) as applied beyond the manufactory floor.
 Unlike mechanists, they do not cast spells; instead they directly manipulate aether and machinery.
 Since the Fourth Wish and the awakening of the Soul-forged, inventors and mechanists have multiplied.
 One oddity of both of them is that most of their inventions can't actually be operated by other people without the inventor present.
 There's always something missing.
 Some theorize that the inventor's own soul is a critical component in the tech.
 This has drastically reduced the speed with which advanced technology can spread.

-{{{note
+{{note

-#### Designer’s Note
+#### Designer's Note
-The three primary archetypes at play here are the bulky, short-tempered smith who can’t leave his forge behind, so he brings it with him and wades into melee combat in a clockwork suit of armor, the quick-fingered, quick-witted tinkerer, almost roguish but with much more of a mechanical bent, whose style revolves around souped-up crossbows and mechanical traps and gadgets, and the alchemically-inclined inventor whose talents lean much more toward supporting allies.
+The three primary archetypes at play here are the bulky, short-tempered smith who can't leave his forge behind, so he brings it with him and wades into melee combat in a clockwork suit of armor, the quick-fingered, quick-witted tinkerer, almost roguish but with much more of a mechanical bent, whose style revolves around souped-up crossbows and mechanical traps and gadgets, and the alchemically-inclined inventor whose talents lean much more toward supporting allies.

 This is an alternative to the mechanist, not designed to see play simultaneously in the same party, as they fill much of the same thematic niche and may not be balanced against each other.
-}}}
+}}

 #### Quick Build
 If you want to play the melee-oriented Gearhead archetype, Strength and Intelligence should be your primary attributes, with Constitution as your secondary.
 Pick the heaviest armor you can wear and a two-handed weapon.